metabolismregulation/metabolismregulation.github.io/help.md

 * To copy an element which is inside a complex it is better to use right click options.
 This might not work easily with the usual shortcuts: for some reason **Ctrl-V** copies the element inside the same complex or compartment.
 Instead, after **Ctrl-C**, use right click to paste the selected element outside the complex or compartment.

+## Cardinality

+To add cardinality: **right click on the link > Properties > Label tab**.
+Following settings should be used:

+Background: #ffffff
+Border: #000000
+Model: Side Slider
+Position: Dynamic
+Along Edge: Centered
+Side of Edge: On Edge
+Orientation: Parallel
+Auto-Rotate with Edge: check

 ## Other tips

 * To transform one object type into another object type, for example to transform *macromolecule* glyph into *nucleic acid feature* glyph: select an object, on the palette choose the desired object, **right click > Apply Type**.